NVIDIA/NVFlare/docs/user_guide/overview.rst

 Provisioning a federated learning project
 =========================================
-The :ref:`user_guide/provisioning_tool:Provisioning tool` page has details on the contents of the provisioning tool.
+The :ref:`provisioning` page has details on the contents of the provisioning tool.
 Edit the :ref:`user_guide/provisioning_tool:Project yaml file` in the directory with the provisioning tool to meet your project requirements, then run the startup kit with (here we assume your project.yml is in current working directory)::